SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 ./getbtpcli --test
 ```

-> If you're [going off piste](https://dictionary.cambridge.org/dictionary/english/go-off-piste) and carrying out these exercises on macOS, please note that you'll need to have the "proper" GNU version of `grep` installed (see this [Stack Overflow](https://stackoverflow.com/questions/59232089/how-to-install-gnu-grep-on-mac-os) entry for tips. especially the part about "needing to use these commands with their normal names").
+> If you're [going off piste](https://dictionary.cambridge.org/dictionary/english/go-off-piste) and carrying out these exercises on macOS, please note that you'll need to have the "proper" GNU version of `grep` installed (see this [Stack Overflow](https://stackoverflow.com/questions/59232089/how-to-install-gnu-grep-on-mac-os) entry for tips, especially the part about "needing to use these commands with their normal names").
 Otherwise you may encounter errors.
 If you're running on a Windows based machine, then I'm afraid [I can't help you](https://dilbert.com/strip/1995-06-24), except perhaps to suggest using the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) :-)

 👉 Run the script, to download, unpack and install the btp CLI: